Tokamak: First tokamaks

 Following this criterion, design began on a new reactor, T-1, which today is known as the first real tokamak.
-T-1 used both stronger external magnets and a reduced current compared to stabilized pinch machines like ZETA.
+T-1 used both stronger external magnetic fields and a reduced current compared to stabilized pinch machines like ZETA.
 The success of the T-1 resulted in its recognition as the first working tokamak.

 For his work on "powerful impulse discharges in a gas, to obtain unusually high temperatures needed for thermonuclear processes", Yavlinskii was awarded the Lenin Prize and the Stalin Prize in 1958.
 Yavlinskii was already preparing the design of an even larger model, later built as T-3.
 With the apparently successful ZETA announcement, Yavlinskii's concept was viewed very favourably.

 Details of ZETA became public in a series of articles in Nature later in January.
 To Shafranov's surprise, the system did use the "frozen in" field concept.
-He remained sceptical, but a team at the Ioffe Institute in St. Petersberg began plans to build a similar machine known as Alpha.
+He remained sceptical, but a team at the Ioffe Institute in St. Petersburg began plans to build a similar machine known as Alpha.
 Only a few months later, in May, the ZETA team issued a release stating they had not achieved fusion, and that they had been misled by erroneous measures of the plasma temperature.

 T-1 began operation at the end of 1958.
 It demonstrated very high energy losses through radiation.
 This was traced to impurities in the plasma due to the vacuum system causing outgassing from the container materials.
 In order to explore solutions to this problem, another small device was constructed, T-2.
 This used an internal liner of corrugated metal that was baked at 550 C to cook off trapped gasses.